 - Parties are not allowed here.

 - The neighbours here are accepting of holiday guests but please respect neighbourly hours when using the garden.
 Two dogs are welcome here, there is a surcharge of £40 for a dog per stay.
-If you breach these rules, or we think you may intend to breach these rules then we will cancel your booking within 48 hours of your booking.

 Your review here?

 Have you visited Ploughmans Cottage and Pig Shed before?
 If so, why not consider leaving a review?

 The DogFriendly Magazine contains in depth reviews and features of the best places to visit, stay and play.

 |New Forest Living||2.2 Miles|

 |Leyland Country House Self-Catering Properties||2.2 Miles|